 MW17L, MW18L, and MW19L are located off-Site and represent groundwater in the Prairie du Chien aquifer, downgradient of the Highway 96 Site.
-In 2011, the only VOC detected in the Prairie du Chien aquifer monitoring wells was toluene.
+In 2012, VOCs detected in the Prairie du Chien aquifer monitoring wells included: 1,1-dichloroethane, and toluene.

-For comparison purposes, all 2011 VOC detections in samples collected from the Prairie du Chien aquifer monitoring wells were below MDH HRLs (established for private drinking water supplies).
+For comparison purposes, all 2012 VOC detections in samples collected from the Prairie du Chien aquifer monitoring wells were below MDH HRLs (established for private drinking water supplies).

-Analytical results from MW17L, MW18L, and MW19L demonstrate that the Prairie du Chien aquifer is not impacted and continues to represent a suitable alternative water supply for the MPCA-selected remedy outlined in the 2008 MDD Amendment (i.e.,installation of new/deeper wells for homes located in Operable Unit 4 that are issued a well advisory due to Site-related VOCs.)
+Analytical results from MW17L, MW18L, and MW19L demonstrate that the Prairie du Chien aquifer is not impacted and continues to represent a suitable alternative water supply for the MPCA-selected remedy outlined in the 2008 MDD Amendment (i.e., installation of new/deeper wells for homes located in Operable Unit 4 that are issued a well advisory due to Site-related VOCs1.)

-The 2011 chloride concentrations in the Prairie du Chien aquifer ranged from 12 mg/L (MW19L) to 14 mg/L (MW17L and MW18L).
+The 2012 chloride concentrations in the Prairie du Chien aquifer ranged from 11 mg/L (MW19L) to 16mg/L (MW18L).
 Chloride has historically been detected in groundwater samples from Prairie du Chien aquifer wells at similar concentrations.